Guy Gaunt: Political career

 Gaunt first stood as a candidate for parliament at the 1918 general election.
 He was the Liberal candidate for Leek and despite receiving the Coalition Coupon, he was unable to hold the seat.
 Gaunt was elected as Unionist Member of Parliament (MP) for the Buckrose constituency in the East Riding of Yorkshire at the 1922 general election, replacing the Liberal Algernon Moreing.

 Gaunt resigned from the House of Commons in 1926, when he was cited as co-respondent in the divorce case between Sir Richard Cruise and his wife.

 Family

 Gaunt married a widow, Mrs Margaret Elizabeth Worthington (daughter of Sir Thomas Wardle) at Hong Kong in 1904.

 She divorced him in 1927 following the scandal with Lady Cruise, and he retired to Tangier.
 He later remarried on 1 December 1932 a 35-year-old widow, Sybil Victoria Joseph, née Grant White and had two daughters.
 He returned to live in Cobham, Surrey and died at Woking Hospital on 18 May 1953 and was cremated.

 Gaunt's autobiography, The Yield of the Years, was published in 1940.
-His brother Ernest Gaunt was also an Admiral of the Royal Navy; his sister, Mary Gaunt, was a novelist.
+His brother Ernest Gaunt was also an admiral in the Royal Navy; his sister, Mary Gaunt, was a novelist.